 APPLICABLE LAW

 In certain circumstances, an ALJ presiding over a special education proceeding is authorized to shift expenses from one party to another, or to the Office of Administrative Hearings.
 (Gov. Code, §§ 11405.80, 11455.30; Cal.
 Code.
 Regs., tit.
 5, § 3088; see Wyner ex rel.
 Wyner v.
 Manhattan Beach Unified School Dist.
 (9th Cir.
 2000) 223 F.3d 1026, 1029 [“Clearly, [California Code of Regulations] § 3088 allows a hearing officer to control the proceedings, similar to a trial judge.”].)
 Only the ALJ presiding at the hearing may place expenses at issue.
 (Cal.
 Code.
 Regs., tit.
 5, § 3088, subd. (b).)

+(This space is intentionally left blank.
+Text continues on the following page.)

 Expenses may be ordered to be reimbursed either to OAH or to another party.
 With approval from the General Counsel of the California Department of Education, the ALJ presiding over the hearing may “order a party, the party’s attorney or other authorized representative, or both, to pay reasonable expenses, including costs of personnel” to OAH (as the entity that is responsible for conducting due process hearings) as a result of bad faith actions or tactics that are frivolous or solely intended to cause unnecessary delay.”
 (Cal.
 Code.
 Regs., tit.
 5, § 3088, subds. (a) & (b); see Gov. Code, § 11455.30, subd. (a).)
 An ALJ presiding over a hearing may, without first obtaining approval from the California Department of Education, “order a party, the party’s attorney or other authorized representative, or both, to pay reasonable expenses, including attorney’s fees, incurred by another party as a result of bad faith actions or tactics that are frivolous or solely intended to cause unnecessary delay.”
 (Gov. Code, § 11455.30, subd. (a); Cal.
 Code.
 Regs., tit.
 5, § 3088, subd. (a).)
 An order to pay expenses is enforceable in the same manner as a money judgment or by seeking a contempt of court order.
 (Gov. Code, § 11455.30, subd. (b).)